-The City of Austin's School Crossing Guard Program provides adult crossing guards to assist pedestrian and bicyclists, primarily elementary students, crossing busy streets near schools on their way to and from schools in and around the City of Austin.
-Each crossing guard receives comprehensive training in their specific duties, local traffic regulations and crossing techniques.
-The Crossing Guard Program employs 230 crossing guards and crossing guard supervisors, stationed at 97 elementary schools in Austin ISD, Del Valle ISD, Eanes ISD, Leander ISD, Manor ISD, Pflugerville ISD, and Round Rock ISD.
-Visit www.austincityjobs.org to apply.
+The City of Austin's Safe Routes to School Crossing Guard Program provides adult crossing guards to help young students safely walk and bike to and home from school.
+Each crossing guard receives thorough training about their specific duties, local traffic regulations and crossing techniques.
+Safe Routes employs 230 crossing guards and crossing guard supervisors at 97 elementary schools throughout Austin ISD and in six neighboring school districts.

 Line of sight issues

 Host a Volunteer Crossing Guard Training at Your School

 Some schools, including some middle or high schools, may not qualify for a paid City of Austin Crossing Guard.
 However, Principals of these schools may request a Crossing Guard Training for one or more volunteers.
 Safe Routes will provide the training and equipment; schools requesting Crossing Guard Trainings are responsible for any recruiting, scheduling, or compensation for volunteers.